Montreal - Points of View

 Activities in conjunction with the exhibition

-Tuesday to Sunday at 2 p.m. and Wednesday at 7 p.m.
+French: From Tuesday to Friday at 4 p.m. and Wednesdays at 7 p.m.

 In parrallel with our exhibition, we have asked Montreal personalities to share their favourite places or their point of view on the city.
 Discover the Mile End with the leader of Bran Van 3000, James Di Salvio.